 90% of cases of hypothyroidism are due to an autoimmune attack on the thyroid gland by either thyroperoxidase antibodies (TPOAb) or by thyroglobulin antibodies (TgAb), a condition called Hashimoto’s thyroiditis.
 What this means is that the body creates immune cells that attack the gland so that its function – and a person’s health – declines over time.
 This condition can be triggered by gluten in gluten-sensitive individuals.
 Similarly, in these people, gluten avoidance for at least 3 months may help lower antibody levels to a normal range.

 Thyroid Conversion Disorder

 In some cases, the conversion of T4 into T3 doesn’t function properly due an enzyme issue or otherwise.
 Test results will show normal levels of TSH and T4 but severely low levels of T3.
 Commonly, in these cases, patients are often told by their doctors that their thyroid function is “normal” even though they do not feel normal!
-This is also why some patients who are medicated with Levothyroxine or Synthroid (T4) may feel like their medicine or therapies are ineffective.
+This is also why some patients who receive medication or therapies that only supplement T4 levels may feel like the treatment is ineffective.